-The disability that chronic migraines cause is significantly underestimated by our society.
-Large numbers of the population do not receive effective treatment or care for this medical condition.
+The disability that chronic migraines cause is significantly underestimated by the medical professionals, our governments and by society.
+Large numbers of the population do not receive effective treatment or care for this neurological disease.

-Because it is too often dismissed as just a headache.
+Because it is stigmatized and too often dismissed as just a headache to be pushed through and ignored.
 Take two aspirin and call me in the morning kind of thing.

-The whole idea of it being a neurological disorder is misunderstood.
+The whole idea of it being an actual, real neurological disorder is misunderstood.
 Or perhaps it is just widely unknown.

 I certainly feel and think we are misunderstood.
-For example, most women forget to not wear perfume around me, even when I ask them.
+For example, most women (close friends, neighbours, teachers) forget to not wear perfume around me, even when I ask them (more than just once).

 The effects of long term migraine attacks: physically, emotionally, and financially can not often be comprehended unless you are a sufferer yourself.